 And if you described how to play Animal Crossing to someone with no exposure, it would provoke a shrug, a sense of suspicion.
 On paper there’s no way to class this as fun.
 Yet, 10 years of success for the franchise has proved otherwise.

 Animal Crossing is not about game mechanics or instant rewards.
 Animal Crossing is a magic trick, a game that charms the player with the illusion of friendship, an illusion so sweet that resisting it is impossible.
 It’s the kindest god game you can imagine, every action making your residents love you a little more.
 A totalitarian state smothered in jam.

-Other gameplay changes, such as being able to exercise mayoral privilege over your residences, also help to reinvigorate the experience.
-But as before it’s the small moments that matter most; be it the sight of a firefly on the horizon, a letter of gratitude from a Pony named Peaches, or the discovery of bag of coins hidden under a rock.
+Other gameplay changes – such as being able to exercise mayoral privilege over your residences – also help to reinvigorate the experience, but as before it’s the small moments that matter most; be it the sight of a firefly on the horizon, a letter of gratitude from a Pony named Peaches, or the discovery of bag of coins hidden under a rock.

-A worthwhile resident in your 3DS.
+Animal Crossing: New Leaf is a worthwhile resident in your 3DS.